 Are Vokey Wedges Forged or Cast?
 Find Out!

-Golfers worldwide are always on the lookout for the best clubs to add to their arsenal.
+There is no gainsaying that golfers worldwide are always looking for the best clubs to add to their arsenal.

 And the importance of a wedge in your bag cannot be overemphasized.